SolomonGao/replication_projects_Xing/ds350_interacting_with_time/reprot.md

 )
 ```

-Let's first use describe() to study the Volume and Price_Difference data to he lp us find how to defne significant price changes.
+Let's first use describe() to study the Volume and Price_Difference data to help us find how to define significant price changes.
 We sperate the dataset into three parts according to the daily rise and fall of price.

 ```{python}
 # %%